 Please use this UMBC Photographic, Video, and Audio Consent and Release Form as needed.
 If you are uncertain if a form is necessary in a particular situation, it is best to err on the side of caution and complete the form.

 We are currently working to streamline an electronic signing process and the digital storage of signed forms, campus-wide.
 That information will be posted here when available.
-In the meantime, we recommend using the printable form above or this Docusign version of the form.
-NOTE: When using the Docusign form, the final copy will be automatically added to a box folder managed by OIA.
-To retrieve a copy of your completed forms, you must email Marlayna Demond at email@example.com with the date, name, or event/photoshoot title and then the digital file of the form will be emailed to you.
+In the meantime, we recommend using the printable form above or a Docusign version of the form.
+NOTE: If you would like to use the Docusign form for a department specific need, please email Marlayna Demond at email@example.com to receive instructions about sharing and receiving a copy of your completed forms.

 You should store any of your department’s signed forms in Box, either in a folder designated solely for this purpose or ideally in the same folder as the image, audio, or video files connected with the releases.
 For printed and scanned forms, we recommend using the consistent file naming convention “Year-Month-Date-Firstname-lastname-photoshoot” so you can retrieve signed forms if necessary in the future (example: “2021-02-01-Sarah-Smith-orientation“).